concordion/concordion-logback-extension/src/test/resources/specification/Specification.md

 ## Look and Feel

 In addition to the choice between classic and html logs, this extension offers a few other area of [customisation](Customisation.md "c:run").

+## Configuration

+Before you can use the logging framework some [configuration](Configuration.md "c:run") files must be included in your project.